 Whilst there are plenty of advantages to operating through an umbrella company, unfortunately, there are also a few disadvantages.

-- When you work through an umbrella company all your income is paid as a salary and the umbrella company will deduct PAYE, NICs and their margin.
-Therefore, umbrella companies do not have the same tax benefits which limited companies do.
+- When you work through an umbrella company all your income is paid as a salary and the umbrella company will deduct Income Tax, NICs and their margin.
+Therefore, umbrella companies do not have the same tax benefits that limited companies do.

 - Working through an umbrella company gives you less control over your financial affairs compared to if you were a director of your own limited company.

-- There are a lot of dodgy umbrella company’s around who claim that you can retain up to 90% of your salary, even after tax and NICs deductions have been made.
-Beware these are offshore intermediaries and will get you in a lot of trouble with HMRC if you use them.
+- There are a lot of dodgy umbrella companies around that claim you can retain up to 90% of your salary, even after tax and NI deductions have been made.
+Beware – these are tax avoidance schemes and could get you in a lot of trouble with HMRC if you use them.